alliequintano/gists-api/README.md

 # gists-api
 Simple API to list a GitHub user’s public gists.
 Fetches data from the GitHub API.

+Note: Pagination of the GitHub API not supported yet.

 ## API endpoints
 ### User
 ```